 Public Health Program

 Welcome to the Morgan State University Public Health Program, located within the School of Community Health and Policy (SCHP).
 An education in public health at Morgan State University will equip students to serve communities in an empowering and rewarding way.
-Students will be prepared to join the new cadre of public health professionals who will provide responsible and responsive leadership in the face of unique health challenges and specific social and cultural contexts.
+Students will be prepared to join the cadre of public health professionals who provide responsible and responsive leadership in the face of unique health challenges social and cultural contexts.
 Consistent with Morgan State's designation as Maryland's Public Urban University, the program focuses on urban health issues.

 The unique contribution of the Program is to produce practitioners committed to reshaping the ethics and practice of public health by grounding research, policy and program implementation related to urban minority and underserved populations in the fundamental principles of community engagement, collaborative leadership, cultural respect and responsiveness and social justice.